maarten-pennings/Lego-Mindstorms/ms4/faq.md

 I skipped that, because I have a brand new PC and a brand new Android device, so no need to check...
 But then I wondered where should I _download_ the Mindstorms app?

-Well, go to [devicecheck](https://www.lego.com/devicecheck), select mindstorms, and click on of the "stores" to download the app.
+Well, go to [devicecheck](https://www.lego.com/devicecheck), select mindstorms, and click on one of the "stores" to download the app.

 ![Available stores](images/stores.png)